 At Sunflower Wellness Retreat, our mission is to provide drug treatment programs that lead to lasting recovery.
 If you or a loved one needs assistance, our substance abuse treatment team is just a phone call away.

 We understand how challenging it can be to recover from substance abuse.
 That’s why Sunflower Wellness Retreat has different programs to meet our patients’ needs.
-Our programs include an intensive outpatient program, holistic detox (not medical), outpatient, trauma therapy program, relapse prevention programs, and residential inpatient program.
+Our programs include an intensive outpatient program, outpatient program, trauma therapy program, relapse prevention programs, and residential inpatient program.

 In addition to treatment programs, patients have the opportunity to participate in recreational activities.
 We offer access to a basketball court, full-time gym, and volleyball court.
 Our treatment center offers 12 acres of land for our patients to enjoy.
 Don’t let these commonly abused prescriptions prevent you from getting help.

 When it comes to substance abuse, it’s important to face it as soon as possible.
 It isn’t something that will go away without a quality drug treatment program.

 Learn More at Sunflower Wellness Retreat Today